Texas freeze led to release of tons of air pollutants as refineries shut

 The flaring continued through the week as refiners kept plants out of service.

-Sharon Wilson, a researcher at advocacy group Earthworks, said the releases are alarming, in part because “there is no safe amount of benzene for human exposure.”
+Sharon Wilson, a researcher at advocacy group Earthworks, said the releases were alarming, in part because “there is no safe amount of benzene for human exposure.”

 Texas oil and gas companies filed 174 notices of pollution releases above permitted levels between Feb.
 11 and Feb.
 18, four times the number the prior week, according to TCEQ data.

-Reporting by Laura Sanicola in New York and Erwin Seba in Houston; Editing by Gary McWilliams and Daniel Wallis
+Reporting by Laura Sanicola in New York and Erwin Seba in Houston; Editing by Gary McWilliams, Daniel Wallis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.